 Statute of limitations

-In Minnesota, the statute of limitations for filing your car accident claim is two years from the date of the accident for personal injury.
-However, the limit is six years for damage to your vehicle and other property.
+In Minnesota, the statute of limitations for filing your car accident claim is six years from the date of the accident for personal injury claims as well as for damage to your vehicle and other property.
 You must file in a timely manner, or the court won’t hear your case, and you won’t be able to receive any compensation.